Phase diagram of a distorted kagome antiferromagnet and application to Y-kapellasite

 Here, $\omega$ is a continuous Matsubara frequency at $T=0$ and the cutoff $\Lambda$ prohibits fermionic propagation if $|\omega|\leq\Lambda$.
 This insertion causes a cutoff dependence of the generating functional for the fermionic one-particle-irreducible vertex functions.
-One can derive so-called flow equations which describe the $\Lambda$ derivatives of all $n$-particle vertex functions.
-The flow equations couple the $n$-particle vertex to all $m$-particle vertices with $m\leq n+1$ leading to an infinite hierarchy of equations.
+Flow equations which describe the $\Lambda$ derivatives of all $n$-particle vertex functions can be derived.
+These equations couple the $n$-particle vertex to all $m$-particle vertices with $m\leq n+1$ leading to an infinite hierarchy of equations.
 In principle, physical results in the cutoff-free limit $\Lambda\rightarrow 0$ can be obtained by solving the integro-differential flow equations starting from the limit $\Lambda\rightarrow\infty$ where the initial conditions are set by the bare interactions from our spin Hamiltonian.
-For numerical solvability, however, this hierarchy of equations needs to be truncated.
+For numerical solvability this hierarchy of equations needs to be truncated.
 In the one-loop scheme, the truncation occurs on the level of the three-particle vertex which is replaced by contributions from the Katanin scheme~\cite{Katanin2004}, particularly, the single-scale propagator is upgraded to $S^{\Lambda}(\omega)=-\frac{d}{d\Lambda}G^{\Lambda}(\omega)$ where the full Green's function is $G^{\Lambda}(\omega)=\left[\left(G_{0}^{\Lambda}(\omega)\right)^{-1} - \Sigma^{\Lambda}(\omega) \right]^{-1}$.
-The one-loop flow equations for the self energy $\Sigma^{\Lambda}$ and the two-particle vertex $\Gamma^{\Lambda}$ are depicted diagrammatically in Fig.~\ref{fig:FlowEquations}.
+The one-loop flow equations for the self energy $\Sigma^{\Lambda}$ and the two-particle vertex $\Gamma^{\Lambda}$ are depicted diagrammatically in Supplementary Fig.\,7.
 In the two-loop approach further contributions of the three-particle vertex are included, which have the form of nested one-loop diagrams~\cite{Rueck2018}.
 We solve the flow equations numerically with an Euler scheme in real space taking into account finite spin correlations on hexagonal clusters with an edge length of $N\geq 7$ nearest-neighbor distances around reference sites from each sublattice.
-The Matsubara frequencies are discretized using a linear plus logarithmic mesh with $M_{\omega} \geq 60$ points~\footnote{We carefully analyzed that the qualitative PFFRG results are converged with respect to the number of frequency points and the finite correlation length.}.
+The Matsubara frequencies are discretized using a linear plus logarithmic mesh with $M_{\omega} \geq 60$ points.
+We carefully analyzed that the qualitative PFFRG results are converged with respect to the number of frequency points and the finite correlation length.
 From the resulting two-particle vertex, we are able to compute the $\Lambda$ dependent static spin susceptibility $\chi^{\Lambda}_{\vec{k}}$ in momentum space.
-In Sec.~\ref{sec:PFFRG} of the main text, we analyze the characteristic behavior of $\chi^{\Lambda}_{\vec{k}}$ to investigate the magnetic properties of Y-kapellasite.
-For more details on the method and its extensions, we refer the reader to Refs.~\onlinecite{Reuther2010,Baez2017,Rueck2018}.
+For more details we refer the reader to Refs.~\onlinecite{Reuther2010,Baez2017,Rueck2018}.